hannahleo/mslearn-tailspin-spacegame-web-deploy/README.md

 changing on release branch 02/06 to test DevOps updating?

-change readme :) for item 6 my org
+Change readme to add:
+Item 6